icaruso21/Insect-Phenology-Forecaster/Complete Intro.md

 -   **T<sub>upper**</sub> (°C) - The upper developmental threshold is the upper temperature above which an organism will not be able to develop.
 In practice, this value is likely greater than any temperature the species will encounter during spring development in the United States.
 Therefore, in this visualization the simplifying assumption that organisms will not actually encounter this temperature was made.

--   **method** - The approximation technique used to calculate temperature throughout day.
+-   **method** - The approximation technique used to calculate temperature throughout the day.
 The single.sine method assumes the temperature curve is normally distributed around the maximum temperature.

 The threshold amount of degree days that must be accumulated for an insect egg to reach adulthood is defined as the **growing degree days required** (G).